mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** That means...

-**Same person:** For instance, psychic levels of awareness, or subconscious levels, deeper of levels of mind that we’re also working on.
+**Same person:** For instance, psychic levels of awareness, or subconscious levels, deeper levels of mind that we’re also working on?
 My inclination is to believe that that’s true; but I can’t prove or I don’t really know that that’s true.

 **Katagiri Roshi:** You mean the teacher is always in there?
 Ah.
 [But] otherwise you cannot talk, okay? *[He laughs.]* You [cannot] express.
 Don’t you think so?

 **Same person:** I would just say, just sitting with you in zazen, hour after hour, my feeling is that there are deeper levels of being that also go on during *sesshin*.